Jwillc/OneLifeSurvivalGuide/README.md

 # Progress
 Centered Scroll View for guides.

-To Do - Make all guides horizontal.
+To Do - Make all guides vertical.

 # Credits
 Images by u/kantorr @ Reddit